lobachevzky/Project3-CUDA-Path-Tracer/README.md

 **TODO**

-Refraction is not a performance-intensive feature.
+**Performance** Refraction is not a performance-intensive feature.
 There is nothing GPU-specific about this feature.
 One way, however, that ray-scattering might generally be optimized is by storing `ShadeableIntersection` structs, which store information about the point where a ray intersects a surface, and `PathSegment` structs, which store information about the segment of a ray associated with a single bounce, in shared memory each time-step.
 This way,  subsequent accesses of these structs do not require calls to global memory.
 This is not difficult to implement since for the duration of a time-step, the arrays containing these structs are not reshuffled at all.

+**Optimization** The current implementation appears a little artificial -- in particular it is a little too clean.
+A more effective implementation would probably include elements of subsurface scattering.
+At the least, it might be nice to do more  combination of refraction, reflection, and diffusion.

 ### Depth of field
 Because a lens can precisely focus at only one distance at a time, objects at different distances may appear out of focus.
 In order to implement this feature, we jittered the camera by applying a random, small offset to its position and then recalculating the direction of the ray from its new origin to its assigned pixel (not recalculating the direction just causes the entire image to become blurry).
 Here is a comparison of the image, with and without depth of field added:

 **TODO**

-I was also curious whether caching the first bounce would have negative effects on the depth of field effect.
+**Performance** Though depth-of-field does not inherently come with any performance costs, I was curious whether it would prevent us from using the first-bounce-caching optimization.
 Without caching, the cameras is set to a new, random starting position on each iteration, whereas with caching, the camera always starts from the same random offset.
 Surprisingly, as the following comparison demonstrates, caching had no noticeable impact on the depth of blur effect

+**Optimization** Even with antialiasing, depth-of-field still looks a little noisy.
+Instead of looking blurred, as they should, out-of-focus edges appear ragged and noisy.
+One solution is to use some kind of convolution to blur noisy areas.

 **TODO**